-Zoo Career Options with Salary Information
+Zoo Career Options and Salaries

-Routine duties include performing surgeries, assisting with difficult births, cleaning teeth, taking x-rays and ultrasounds, suturing wounds, and evaluating animals that have shown significant behavioral or physiological changes.
+Maintaining the health of animals and providing emergency care is critical when an animal is sick or injured.
+Routine duties of a zoo veterinarian include performing surgeries, assisting with difficult births, cleaning teeth, taking x-rays and ultrasounds, suturing wounds, and evaluating animals that have shown significant behavioral or physiological changes.

 Duties may include feeding, assisting with veterinary care, monitoring behavior, cleaning animal enclosures, giving medications, assisting with demonstrations, and answering questions from the general public.
 Zookeeper positions are not noted for being particularly high paying opportunities, but they are still hard to come by since career seekers are attracted to the hands-on interaction with exotic animals.
 Most keeper positions pay between $20,000 and $30,000 per year.

-Zoo Commissary Keeper
+Commissary Zoo Keeper